 The company's holiday year runs from 1 January to 31 December.
-If your employment starts or finishes part way through the holiday year, your holiday entitlement during that year shall be calculated on a pro-rata basis rounded up to the nearest.
+If your employment starts or finishes part way through the holiday year, your holiday entitlement during that year shall be calculated on a pro-rata basis rounded up to the nearest whole day.

-Unless otherwise set out in your employment contract, you are entitled to 30 (thirty) calendar days' paid holiday in each holiday year.
+Unless otherwise set out in your employment contract, you are entitled to 20 days paid holiday in each holiday year, or the pro rata equivalent if you work part time.
 In addition you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.